VMDAS and VPSA Board Members

 In partnership with VCH, she had the opportunity to help produce a smoke-free premises policy video that was awarded a VCHA People First Award.
 Dr. Cheung has collaborated nationally and internationally with other researchers.
 She is thrilled to be part of the board and to learn from and serve the members.

-Acting Secretary: Dr. Michael Nimmo
+Vice President: Dr. Michael Nimmo

 Dr. Michael Nimmo is the Clinical Associate Head in the University of British Columbia (UBC) Department of Pathology and Laboratory Medicine.
 He has been a member of the department and a pathologist at the Vancouver General Hospital and Health Sciences Centre since 2000.
 He obtained his MD in 1995 and then went on to complete his general pathology residency, both at UBC.
 Prior to obtaining his medical training, Dr. Nimmo trained and practiced corporate law for several years.